Planar Tur\'an Number of Double Stars

-Planar Tur\'an number of other graphs, for instance, wheels and Theta graphs also considered.
+Planar Tur\'an number of other graphs, for instance, wheels and Theta graphs also be considered.
 We refer the reader to \cite{ghosh2, lan2, lan} for detailed results.
 The next natural extension of the topic is considering double stars as the forbidden graph.

-\begin{definition} An \textit{($m$,$n$)-double star}, denoted by $S_{m,n}$, is the graph obtained by taking an edge, say $xy$, and joining one of its end vertex, say $x$, with $m$ vertices and the other end vertex, $y$, with $n$ vertices which are different from the $m$ vertices.
-The edge $xy$ is called \textit{backbone} of the double star.
-The set of all vertices which are adjacent to an end vertex of the backbone is called a \textit{leaf-set} of the double star.
-See Figure \ref{double}, showing an $m$-$n$ double star such that the backbone is $xy$ and the leaf-sets are $\{x_1,x_2,\dots,x_m\}$ and $\{y_1,y_2,\dots,y_n\}$ respectively. \end{definition}
+\begin{definition} An \emph{($m$,$n$)-double star}, denoted by $S_{m,n}$, is the graph obtained by taking an edge, say $xy$, and joining one of its end vertices, say $x$, with $m$ vertices and the other end vertex, $y$, with $n$ vertices which are different from the $m$ vertices.
+The edge $xy$ is called the \emph{backbone} of the double star.
+The vertices adjacent to an end vertex of the backbone are called the \emph{leaf-sets} of the double star.
+Figure \ref{double} shows an $m$-$n$ double star such that the backbone is $xy$ and the leaf-sets are $\{x_1,x_2,\dots,x_m\}$ and $\{y_1,y_2,\dots,y_n\}$, respectively. \end{definition}